-When the protruding ends of the lewis are closed or pulled towards each other, the ends inside the hole press outwards against the hole, gripping the stone from the inside and helping to lock the lewis in place.
+When the protruding ends of the Lewis are closed or pulled towards each other, the ends of the Lewis inside the hole press outwards against the hole, gripping the stone from the inside and helping to lock the lewis in place.

 If ropes are attached to the protruding arms of the lewis, an upwards pull on these ropes can pull the arms of the lewis inwards (as well as upwards), locking it in place.
 From there, a further pull on these ropes can be used to lift the stone via the friction locked lewis.

 When the stone is lifted, via the same ropes attached to the long arms, the outward pressing force against the sides of the hole is enough that friction prevents the stone from slipping off of the lewis.